87 New Zealand Slang Words and How to Use Them

 45. Togs – “I’m just gonna go get my togs on”

-This is one I always get funny looks for.
+This is one of the NZ slang words I always get funny looks for.
 When a Kiwi refers to togs they mean swimming costume, swimmers or bathing costume.

 46. All good – “I forgot to wear pants today” “That’s all good bro, I understand.”